 The Murphy-Harpst team includes over 150 professionals who work diligently to improve the lives and nurture the healing process of children in our care.
-A combination of therapy (equine therapy, art therapy, and more) and the personal care and mentorship of our staff allows children to learn to cope with the circumstances and trauma that brought them to Murphy-Harpst and move forward toward a future full of hope and possibility.
+A combination of therapy (equine-assisted therapy, art therapy, and more) and the personal care and mentorship of our staff allows children to learn to cope with the circumstances and trauma that brought them to Murphy-Harpst and move forward toward a future full of hope and possibility.

 In Residential Care, children are given their own safe, secure, comfortable room and everything they need—often for the first time in their lives.
 After evaluations, they’re set up with a Human Services Professional and Individualized Education Program.